microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 ### Recording Audio

 We will use the `AudioRecorder` class to record audio through the microphone.
-It will record 10 seconds of audio and output the audio data as a `Data` object, which can be used for training and inference purposes. we will use `AVFoundation` framework to access microphone and record the audio.
-There will be one public method `record(callback: @escaping RecordingDoneCallback)` that will record the audio and call the callback function with the audio data as `Data` object, when the recording is done.
+It will record 10 seconds of audio and output the audio data as a `Data` object, which can be used for training and inference purposes.
+We will use the `AVFoundation` framework to access the microphone and record the audio.
+There will be one public method `record(callback: @escaping RecordingDoneCallback)` that will record the audio and call the callback function with the audio data when the recording is done.

 ```swift
 import AVFoundation